Jacob Van Ruisdael (1628-82)

 Born in Haarlem, the son of the framemaker, art dealer and landscape painter Isaak van Ruisdael, he may have studied under his father, and perhaps also with his uncle Salomon van Ruysdael (1600-70) - who influenced his early pictures - as well as with Allart van Everdingen (1621-75) the Dutch marine and landscape painter.
 In 1648, he became a member of the artists guild of St Luke in Haarlem, while in 1659 he obtained the freedom of the city of Amsterdam for his services to art.

-Unlike many artists of the Dutch Baroque who were active in other forms of easel-painting like portraiture and Dutch Realist genre-painting, Ruisdael was competing against the popularity of ideal-style Italianate landscapes by Nicolas Poussin (1594-1665) and Claude Lorrain (1604-82).
+Unlike many leading figures in 17th century Dutch painting who were active in portraiture and Dutch Realist genre-painting, Ruisdael was competing against the popularity of idyllic Italianate landscapes by Nicolas Poussin (1594-1665) and Claude Lorrain (1604-82).
 As a result, despite now being considered as one of the best landscape artists of his age, his works were so little appreciated during his lifetime, that in 1681 the Mennonite sect with whom he was connected, petitioned the council of Haarlem for his admission into the almshouse of the town, where he died the following year.

 For details and information about